m92vyas/llm-reader/README.md

 ### Support & Feedback:
 - `Share and consider giving a Star if you found this repo helpful.`
+- `I am actively looking for remote work`: maharishi92vyas@gmail.com / https://www.linkedin.com/in/maharishi-vyas
+- Also try out the other repo [AI-web_scraper](https://github.com/m92vyas/AI-web_scraper) and leave a Star there if you find it useful.
 - Try out [ParseExtract](https://parseextract.com) for one stop API solution for RAG, Agents, OCR, Tables and other LLM Parsing / Extraction needs.
-- I am available for freelance work: maharishi92vyas@gmail.com / https://www.linkedin.com/in/maharishi-vyas
-- Also try out the other repo [AI-web_scraper](https://github.com/m92vyas/AI-web_scraper) and leave a Star there if you find it useful.
 - Open any issues or feature request.